Awards & Recognition

 - Boston Chapter

 New in 2024!
 If you're a mentee who has grown under your ambassador's leadership, we want to hear from you!
 Mentees can nominate their ambassador for the Ambassador Excellence Award.
 This award recognizes members who have provided an exceptional mentorship experience to an ALA member through the Membership Ambassador Program.

 Nominations must be made by a mentee and can be submitted in essay or video form.
 Questions can be directed to [email protected].

 Elevate ALA Award

-As of the 2022 awards season, the Elevate ALA Award will recognize up to three recipients whose efforts in professional development, networking, visibility and inclusion are exemplary.
+The Elevate ALA Award recognizes up to three recipients whose efforts in professional development, networking, visibility and inclusion are exemplary.
 These efforts should demonstrate advancement in the following areas:

 - Professional development content

 - Relationships between legal management professionals and their peers, as well as legal management professionals and business partners